adrienverge/openfortivpn/README.md

 openfortivpn
 ============

-openfortivpn is a client for PPP+SSL VPN tunnel services.
+openfortivpn is a client for PPP+TLS VPN tunnel services.
 It spawns a pppd process and operates the communication between the gateway and this process.